The myth of the Happy path

 Finally, make sure the error state isn’t persistent.
 If you’ve shown what the error is and they’ve input something new, don’t assume the error is still there.

-CTA: Investigate how to prevent errors from happening again
+UX tip: Investigate how to prevent errors from happening again

 In any case, you want to make sure you document these errors and their frequency and see how you can reduce their occurrence or fix them permanently.
 Getting some statistical visibility will help you identify what tends to trigger system errors.